GenAICloudDevOps/Co-Intelligence/rds_login.md

 This RDS instance runs in private subnets, so the easiest way to connect is from inside EKS.

+## Ops access note
+This requires AWS credentials (Secrets Manager + CloudFormation) and Kubernetes access.
+It is intended for admins/ops, not end users.

+## Namespace/RBAC guidance
+Use a locked namespace (for example, `ops`) and limit who can create pods or exec into them.
+Treat any pod with DB credentials as sensitive.

 ## Option A: Login from EKS (recommended)

 ### 1) Fetch endpoint + credentials